 And so in one of his moments of despair, Amadioha cried out to Chukwu for help.
 Promising to serve punishment for his rebellion in whatever way the God supreme deemed fit.
 Drowning in his own helplessly he asked Chukwu for one thing, that his beloved wife and the seed growing inside of her, be granted a second chance at life at the expense of his.

-He became the first Man to dwell amongst the Gods, and over the course of time, his presence was sometimes felt in the realm of men through thunder roars and flashes of lightening, just like the day he defended his people from the invaders.
+He became the first Man to dwell amongst the Gods, and over time, his presence was sometimes felt in the realm of men through thunder roars and flashes of lightning, just like the day he defended his people from the invaders.